 Although the method used to select your school’s team(s) is left to you, we recommend that an intra school competition be used to choose the regional participants.
 To help you with your intra-school competition, we have included materials used at the regional and national levels.

-- NTC Official Scoring Ballot
+- NTC Official Scoring Ballot and Scoring Criteria

-- Bailiffs’ Guidelines and Instruction Sheet
+- NTC Bailiffs’ Guidelines

-- Bailiffs’ Time Keeping Sheet
+- Bailiffs’ Time Keeping Sheet (optional)